 2 – Increased Customer Engagement

-Customers love to get a personal touch, so you’ll gain more engagement and loyalty when you let them know that you’re reading their comments or responding to their questions.
+Customers love to get a personal touch, so you'll gain more engagement and loyalty when you let them know you're reading their comments or responding to their questions.

 3 – Reduced Marketing Costs